ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/intro/_index.md

 minutes_to_complete: 10

-who_is_this_for: This is an introductory topic for software developers working on server and cloud applications and new to the Arm architecture.
+who_is_this_for: This is an introductory topic for software developers working on server and cloud applications who are new to the Arm architecture.

 learning_objectives:
     - Understand where the Arm architecture is used in servers and cloud computing